Durdaking/Eaglercrat-Launcher-Codex/README.md

 +- Added launcher controls below the selectors for launching in a fullscreen frame or opening the selected client directly in a new tab.
 +- Isolated save data per HTML file.
 +- Multiple named launcher profiles (create, switch, delete).
++- Save all client data to a JSON backup file and import it later with the import button.
 +
 +## Notes
 +- Save isolation currently manages `localStorage` values for this origin.